IN THIS ARTICLE

 What should I discuss with my healthcare provider before I receive fosphenytoin (Cerebyx)?

-You should not receive this medication if you are allergic to fosphenytoin or phenytoin (Dilantin) or if you have certain heart conditions:
+You should not use this medication if you are allergic to fosphenytoin or phenytoin (Dilantin) or if you have certain serious heart conditions such as slow heartbeats, heart block, AV block, or Adams-Stokes syndrome (a heart rhythm disorder).

 Patients of Asian ancestry may have a higher risk of developing a rare but serious skin reaction to fosphenytoin.
 Your doctor may recommend a blood test before you start the medication to determine your risk of this skin reaction.